christophervoigt/styleguide/README.md

 ## Other

-Currently this setup only works on Windows (I haven't tested OS X yet) because there is an issue in `node-watch` on Linux systems, where recursives changes are not recognized and rebuilds aren't triggered.
+Currently this setup only works on Windows (I haven't tested OS X yet) because there is an issue in `node-watch` on Linux systems, where recursive changes are not recognized and rebuilds aren't triggered.

 ## Licence